 - 2nd Graders Use Their Research To Respond Via Flipgrid!

 - The Educators Guide to FlipGrid – Free PDF with tons of details about using FlipGrid.
+Other getting started resources are linked from that page.

 - PeerGrade – Run a “live session” for student peer review of work.
 Students sign in with a code, no email needed.
 They submit their work with a Google Drive link, a link to URL, text typed right in the app, or by uploading a file.
 They then give feedback on the work of 3 other students.
 And finally receive their own feedback.